-Meet The Harmonic Resonators, a local family band merging country music and te reo.
+Meet The Harmonic Resonators, a very talented local family band that merges country music with te reo.

 The Harmonic Resonators mesh country music with tunes in te reo, and the crowds love it.
 We meet Jeremy Hantler, the talented, enthusiastic frontman of the genre-breaking band.

 If you’ve been lucky enough to hear The Harmonic Resonators, you’d know this country band has

 a little something extra.
 “It’s kind of hard to put your finger on,” Jeremy Hantler says.
 “It’s a family band that plays waiata Māori and other bangers that go off at singing parties in New Zealand.”

 Jeremy is the founder of The Harmonic Resonators.
 He’s the type of guy you’d want in your corner...

 or in your band.
 He’s all passion, positivity and the first one to toot everyone else’s horn.

 Born in Christchurch, music is innate for Jeremy and his family.
 “We’ve always sung,” he says.

 “Came out of the womb singing, I reckon.”